 (e) If he cannot by any other means arrest a person who takes to flight in other to avoid arrest, provided the offence is such that the accused may be punished with death or imprisonment for 7 years and above.

-These provisions in Order 237 are extremely permissive and fall foul of international standards for the use of firearms by law enforcement.
+These provisions in Order 237 were extremely permissive and fell foul of international standards for the use of firearms by law enforcement.
 However, the permissive provisions in Order 237 are made possible by the broadness of section 33 of the Constitution, and also relevant provisions of the Criminal Code.
+In February 2019, on the eve of national elections, the President even issued a shoot-to-kill order to the military against anyone caught in the act of stealing ballot boxes.
+If implemented, this would have been a serious violation of international law.

 Use of Force in Custodial Settings